contagon/handbook/handbook/33-records-and-reports.md

 * A comment about a sealing or ordinance restriction
 * Formal membership restrictions

 Sometimes a member has not lived in the same ward continuously for at least one year.
-In that case, the bishop contacts the prior bishop before conducting an interview to determine if there are any worthiness matters that need to be considered.
+In that case, the bishop or an assigned counselor contacts the prior bishop before conducting an interview to issue a temple recommend or to recommend ordination to a Melchizedek Priesthood office.
+The purpose of this contact is to ask if there are any worthiness matters to be considered.
+If a counselor learns that there is confidential information, he ends the conversation.
+He informs his bishop to contact the prior bishop before conducting the interview.

 Under no circumstances may membership records be given or shown to anyone other than the bishop or a clerk.